basho/basho_docs/source/languages/en/riak/ops/building/installing/mac-osx.md

 make rel
 ```

-If you get errors when building about "incompatible architecture", please verify that you built Erlang with the same architecture as your system (Snow Leopard and higher - 64bit, everything else - 32bit).
+If you get errors when building about "incompatible architecture", please verify that you built Erlang with the same architecture as your system (Snow Leopard and higher: 64bit{{#1.4.0-}}, everything else: 32bit{{/1.4.0-}}).

 ## Next Steps?
 From here you might want to check out: